SarthakMakhija/tech-lessons/_posts/2020-04-18-aws-lambda-a-virtual-podcast.md

     <p>Our panel highlighted different types of applications they have built using AWS Lambda including microservices, event processing (images on S3 buckets) and stream processing (web clicks and handling changes in DynamoDB).</p>
 </blockquote>

+<p style="text-align:center"><strong>. . . </strong></p>

-<i>Thank you Jessica and Hernandez for being a part of this "Virtual Podcast".</i> This was wonderful, and hope our readers (yes, it is still virtual) find it the same way.
+<i>With this we come to an end of our "Virtual Podcast" and a big Thank you to Jessica and Hernandez for being a part of this.</i> This was wonderful, and hope our readers (yes, it is still virtual) find it the same way.
 Thank you again.

-//global lambda
-//pack application